prakharmrsl/easypcceo.github.io/pages/pc-cases/cable-management.md

 The Cooler Master MasterBox Pro 5 RGB is one heck of a case.
 It's packed with three RGB fans, tempered glass panels, and great cable management options, all for less than $100.

 However, it does have a few compromises.
 First of all, there aren't any mounting options on the top of the case, so a 240mm or 360mm radiator is out of the picture.
-But you can mount a single 120mm radiator on the rear exhaust of the case, no problem.
+But you can mount a single 1 mm radiator on the rear exhaust of the case, no problem.

 In addition, the included fans require a single four pin molex connector for power - make sure your power supply has at least one of those if you plan on rocking this case.